 What if I'm waiting a really long time?

-Firstly, you need to consider the operation you have set in action.
-It may seem like a straight forward task, but you must also consider the follow-on actions.
+First, you'll need to consider the operation you have set in action.
+It may seem like a straightforward task, but you must also consider the follow-on actions.
 For example, a base change can affect hundreds of items in a project and may be used in many construction definitions.
 If auto-sync is off and you sync the changes, it may take time to build the analysis data if you have made many changes.

-If you believe you have waited too long and Harmoni should have released the lock, please contact Support.
+If you believe you have waited too long and Harmoni should have released the lock, please get in touch with Support (email@example.com).
 If an error has occurred, they can help to resolve the situation.

 If Harmoni is running an operation while in edit mode, and you exit